-- a) Development proposals including new boundary treatments should, with reference to Policy TNP02G, use appropriate boundary treatments relative to the location and setting of the development.
-These might include: - i) Using native hedges for boundary treatments where this is already prominent within the local area. - ii) Using low boundary walls in brick and flint, brick and stone or just brick where used locally. - iii) Using low timber palisade fences only where this may be suitable in the village centre on smaller houses/ cottages where these are part of the existing character of the setting. - b) Development proposals which seeks to retain, repair or improve existing walls and stonework will be supported, subject to other policies within the Development Plan.
+- a) Development proposals including new boundary treatment should: - i) Use native hedges for boundary treatments where this is already prominent within the local area. - ii) Use low boundary walls in brick and flint, brick and stone or just brick where used locally. - iii) Use low timber palisade fences only where this may be suitable in the village centre on smaller houses/ cottages where these are part of the existing character of the setting. - b) Development proposals which seeks to retain, repair or improve existing walls and stonework will be supported.